Verified data from IPEDS & College Scorecard

 Earnings After Graduation

 What graduates actually earn 6 and 10 years out.
 This is the clearest measure of return on investment.
-A $200k education that leads to $35k/year jobs is a different proposition than a $80k education leading to $65k/year jobs.
+A $200k 4-year education that leads to $35k/year jobs is a different proposition than an $80k education leading to $65k/year jobs.

 What to look for